Are you looking for some of the best trails and parks in Gainesville, Florida?

 1. Payne’s Prairie Preserve State Park

-This park alone has over 20 unique biological habitats that are home to many animals, including wild roaming horses and bison.
+This park alone has over 20 unique biological habitats that are home to many animals, including wild roaming horses, bison, and alligators.

 You can spend the day here exploring this preserve through the many trails offered for people on foot, bicycles, and horses.
 One of the most popular trails is La Chua Trail.